Using data analytics to monitor ship best practices – Case Study

 Day 6: Finalize the solution proposal based on the client’s feedback and ensure its alignment with their objectives.
 Seek validation and approval from the client for the proposed solution.

 Day 7: Implement the approved solution and set it up in a production environment.
-Configure the system to generate automated reports on a weekly basis, with reports being received by the client every Thursday.
+Configure the system to generate automated reports every week, with reports being received by the client every Thursday.

 Proposed Solution